GigaTech-net/development-challenge/README.md

 - This is a sample "npm run serve" script
   - "serve": "./node_modules/http-server/bin/http-server src -p $npm_package_config_port --cors",
   - note the use of the http-server npm module
-- Take the [SMART Building a Javascript tutorial][smarttutorial] tutorial!
+- Take the [SMART &reg; Building a Javascript tutorial][smarttutorial] tutorial!
 Really!

 ## Submission